thomasballinger/rlundo/readme.md

 ###Using a patched readline library

-Instead of proxying calls between a program and the real readline library, we can download the real readline library and patch it with out undo behavior.
+Instead of proxying calls between a program and the real readline library, we can download the real readline library and patch it with our undo behavior.

     $ make -f Makefileosx libreadline.6.3.dylib
     ... (lots of compiling output)